ava-labs/hypersdk/docs/tutorials/morpheusvm/5_cli.md

 PASS
 ```

 This means that our network is now running in the background.
-Focusing now on
+Focusing on
 the HyperSDK-CLI, we now want to store the private key of our (test!) account
 and the RPC endpoint.
 We can do this by executing the following commands: